nefudev/sd-webui-auto-operation/README.md

 - To create an original auto-execution process, refer to the sample and describe it in the test method in the \*.spec.ts file.

-- To create the original auto-execution process, please refer to the sample and describe it in the test method in the \*.spec.ts file.
 - The methods required for t2i and i2i automation are summarized in utils.ts.
 Some excerpts of the functions are listed below.
   - Input prompt
   - Image generation